KARNATISAITHARUN/documentation/policies/spl.md

 * **[Flow Description Directives](#flow-description-directives).** The policy specifies patterns for information flows that, when observed, should be reported as possible instances of vulnerabilities, particularly data leaks.

-* **[Sensitive-Data Directives](#sensitive-data-directives).** ShiftLeft implements natural language processing techniques to identify sensitive data elements based on variable, field and parameter naming.
-Names specific to the application can be provided using sensitive data directives.

 * **[Taint Semantics (Advanced) Directives](#taint-semantics-directives).** At the lowest level of abstraction, policies define taint semantics.
 These directives map between method input and output parameters that express propagation of taint.
 This information is stored in the ICFG and can subsequently be accessed by static taint tracking algorithms.

 Using each of these directives is documented in detail, with examples of how they are employed in the default policy.